“Peace I leave with you; my peace I give you.

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 (John 16:33)

 ‘In this world you will have trouble.’
 ‘In Me you may have peace.’
+Note the two small words – ‘will’ and ‘may.’
 The former is a reality about which they, and we, could do little or nothing.
-The latter was the reality of a gift that He offered.
-The former was external, the latter internal and of the spirit.
+The latter is the reality of a gift that He offers to us.
+The former was external and of man, the latter internal and of the Spirit.
 Some people will be in turmoil even where there is a human peace all around them.
 Others will know God’s peace both in calm times and in times of trouble.
 The difference is simple.
-God is not of the world – but He is in us, those who believe and trust in Him.
+God is not of the world – but He is in those who believe and trust in Him.
+And, as with any gift, this one needs to be acknowledged, accepted and practised.

-No matter who you are, or where you are – physically, mentally, spiritually, emotionally, financially or relationally – no matter how you feel about yourself, what’s happened to you in the past, or what will happen to you in the future, no matter what you may have done or not done, Jesus Christ offers you this peace.
-It is the peace of God Almighty, a Father of true and wonderful love, the peace of a Saviour who died and rose for you, and the peace of the Holy Spirit forever within the people of God.
-It is a peace that is founded on eternal internals and not expiring externals.
-It is the peace of God Himself – in and through all the storms of life.
+No matter who you are or where you are – physically, mentally, spiritually, emotionally, financially or relationally – no matter how you feel about yourself, what’s happened to you in the past or what will happen to you in the future, no matter what you may have done or not done, Jesus Christ offers you this peace.
+It is the peace of God Almighty, a Father of true and wonderful love, the peace of a Saviour who died and rose for you to deal with your sin, and the peace of the Holy Spirit forever within the people of God.
+It is an inner peace, independent of circumstances, that comes from our union with God.
+It is to be acknowledged as we refuse to let inner turmoil and fear control us and pray for God’s strength and peace instead.
+He effectively says to us,

-Hold on to the presence of God – in thought and prayer – all the time.
+Practice holding on to the presence of God – in thought and prayer – all the time, especially when ‘wobbles’ threaten.
 Talk to Him through the day.
+Practice believing Him.
 Trust His word.

 Lord Jesus it’s so very hard sometimes – when everything within me screams, ‘what about me!?”
-Please help me to ask You to come closer, to accept your hand and promise, and to trust You for the journey ahead.
-Help me, please, to know and trust Your love for me.
+Please help me to accept your word and promise, and to trust You and Your love for the journey ahead.
 Amen.